Prosecutor: Man charged with 1 murder says he killed 16

 WOODBURY, N.J.
-(AP) - A man who is accused of killing a New Jersey man he says sexually abused him in childhood, and who is a person of interest in the deaths of his ex-wife and three others in New Mexico, has said he is responsible for a total of 16 slayings, prosecutors say - though authorities have yet to corroborate his claim.
+(AP) - A man who is accused of killing a New Jersey man he says sexually abused him in childhood, and who was sought after the deaths of his ex-wife and three other people in New Mexico, says he is responsible for a total of 16 slayings, a prosecutor said - though authorities have yet to corroborate his claim.

-Sean Lannon, 47, said he was responsible for the killings in New Jersey and New Mexico - that he had killed his wife and others, including “11 other individuals,” NJ.com quoted Alec Gutierrez, an assistant prosecutor in suburban Philadelphia’s Gloucester County, New Jersey, as saying during a detention hearing Friday.
+Sean Lannon, 47, said that he killed not only his ex-wife and the three others, but also “11 other individuals” in New Mexico, NJ.com quoted Alec Gutierrez, an assistant prosecutor in suburban Philadelphia’s Gloucester County, New Jersey, as saying during a detention hearing Friday.

-“He admitted to killing a total of 16 people … 15 being in New Mexico and one in the state of New Jersey,” Gutierrez said.

-Authorities allege in court documents that the admission came in a phone call to a family member who told Gloucester County investigators that Lannon expressed remorse.
+Authorities allege in court documents that the admission came in a phone call to a relative, who told investigators that Lannon expressed remorse.
+Lannon is so far charged with only the one death in New Jersey, and his lawyer says Lannon was provoked.

-Lannon was arrested in St. Louis on Wednesday morning after a search that stretched from New Jersey to Missouri.
-He was driving a car stolen from Michael Dabkowski, the New Jersey victim.
-He is behind bars in New Jersey.

-He is accused of breaking into the 66-year-old Dabkowski’s home and beating him with a hammer Monday, according to an affidavit.

-The bodies were later identified as Jennifer Lannon, 39; Matthew Miller, 21; Jesten Mata, 40; and Randal Apostalon, 60.
-Sean Lannon lived 80 miles (130 kilometers) away in Grants, New Mexico.

-Gutierrez alleged Friday that Lannon admitted to luring several victims to a home in New Mexico and dismembering some of them.

-Grants Police Lt.
-David Chavez told the Albuquerque Journal that authorities have no indication that Lannon’s claims are true and that they aren’t aware of any missing-person or homicide reports that would fit his narrative.
+Police Lt.
+David Chavez in Lannon‘s hometown of Grants, New Mexico, told the Albuquerque Journal that authorities have no indication that his claims about 11 other killings are true and that they aren’t aware of any missing-person or homicide reports that would fit his narrative.

 “Is it possible?
 Sure it’s possible.
 Is it probable?
 No, probably not,” Chavez told the newspaper, saying authorities would investigate.

-Note: This story has been updated to delete incorrect attribution in the first paragraph about the suspect’s confession to 11 killings.
-It also corrects that the suspect was arrested March 10, not March 17, and that the airport bodies were found March 5, not last week.